vishwakt/here_assignment/README.md

 ```
 You will be prompted to enter the drive mode.

-either by the below command or by using the executable file:
+The code can also be executed by using the executable file in the dist/autonomous_car directory:
 > autonomous_car

-##Tests
+**Tests**

 The tests can be executed from the below mentioned file